 Therefore, in consideration of the mutual covenants, conditions, representations, and warranties herein contained, and for other valuable considerations, the receipt and sufficiency of which are hereby acknowledged, the Parties hereto agree as follows:

 1. Term of Agreement

-The term of this Agreement shall begin on September 26, 2022 and ends on September 30, 2024, unless otherwise amended.
+The original agreement was September 26, 2022 through September 30th, 2024.
+The term of this Agreement Extension shall begin on September 30, 2024 and end on September 30, 2025, unless otherwise amended.

 2. Service Description